-- 4.2.20 The Self-Build and Custom Housebuilding (Register) Regulations 2016 came into force in April 2016.
-This implemented the provisions of the Self-build and Custom Housebuilding Act 2015.
-The Act requires local planning authorities 'to keep a register of individuals and associations of individuals who wish to acquire serviced plots of land to bring forward self-build and custom housebuilding projects'.
-In addition, local authorities must have 'regard to those registers in carrying out planning and other functions'. - 4.2.21 In October 2016, the Self-Build and Custom Housebuilding Regulations 2016 updated and revoked the (Register) Regulations, and the Self-Build and Custom Housebuilding (Time for Compliance and Fees) Regulations 2016 came into effect.
-The latter places a duty upon local authorities to grant 'suitable development permission in respect of enough serviced plots of land to meet the demand for self-build and custom housebuilding in the authority's area'. - 4.2.22 Although self-build or custom-build housing does not form part of the existing development plan, Planning Practice Guidance (2017) encourages local planning authorities to report within their AMR's headline data on the demand for self-build and custom housebuilding.
+- 4.2.22 Although self-build or custom-build housing does not form part of the existing development plan, Planning Practice Guidance (201725) encourages local planning authorities to report within their AMR's headline data on the demand for self-build and custom housebuilding.
 This is to support development opportunities and to increase awareness surrounding the demand for self-build and custom housebuilding in the local area. - 4.2.23 Table 4.4 shows the total number of entries over successive base periods from the time the register was first established in July 2015.
 The register constitutes those who have registered or expressed an interest in developing self-build residential projects.
 This in turn allows those on the register to be updated by the Council of when suitable plots within the Borough become available.
 Under Section 10 'Duty to grant planning permission etc' of the Housing and Planning Act 2016, the Council must give suitable development permission to enough serviced plots of land to meet the demand for self-build and custom housebuilding within the Borough.